KamadoTanjiro-beep/ESP32-ePaper-Display-NTP-Clock/README.md

 All USB-C operation.

-This clock does not runs on GxEPD2 Library, while making this clock, this display was not supported.
+This clock does not runs on GxEPD2 Library (while making this clock, this display was not supported).
 This runs on OEM provided basic library.

 Battery life: To be updated.
 ## Picture(s)